 The definition of a car for the purposes of benefits in kind is a mechanically propelled road vehicle that is not:

-- a motorcycle, as defined in Section 185(1) of the Road Traffic Act 1988
+- A motorcycle, as defined in Section 185(1) of the Road Traffic Act 1988

-- an invalid carriage, as defined in Section 185(1) of the Road Traffic Act 1988
+- An invalid carriage, as defined in Section 185(1) of the Road Traffic Act 1988

-However, the benefit in kind charge is different for the private use of company vans.
+The benefit in kind charge is different for the private use of company vans.
 Rather than paying tax in relation to the value of the vehicle and its CO2 emissions, you will pay tax on standard flat-rate values of:

 - £3,500 for the use of the van, and